Limban Resort Tadoba logo

 Morning & Afternoon Drives

 Spotted deer, sambar, gaur, wild boar and langurs are seen on nearly every drive.
 Sloth bears and leopards are possible, particularly near Kolara.
-Up to six guests per vehicle, certified naturalist and driver included.
+Up to six guests per vehicle, certified park guide and driver included.

 DurationAbout 4 hours